 Even if the above strategies aren’t a fit for you, there are other ways to move forward.
 Depending on your exact situation and needs, you may be a good candidate for student loan refinancing, which allows you to consolidate outstanding loans and may reduce your interest rates, as well as your stress levels.

-(Keep in mind, again, that refinancing your student loans with a private lender will mean that federal loan benefits, like the ones mentioned above, will no longer be available to you.)
+(Keep in mind that refinancing your student loans with a private lender will mean that federal loan benefits, such as PSLF and income-driven repayment, will no longer be available to you.)

-Refinancing your loans at a lower interest rate can be a fairly simple way to save money on your life of loan interest cost.
+Refinancing your loans at a lower interest rate can be a fairly simple way to save money on the lifetime cost of your loan.
 SoFi has a number of student loan refinance options for medical school graduates, with variable or fixed interest rates and no application fees.

 SoFi Loan Products